nbaronti/Homework_1/README.md

     - **Customer Aquisition Costs**: Represents the cost to acquire each new Cash App customer.

-        -Network effects of peer-to-peer transactions on the Cash App have allowed Square to maintain low customer acquisition costs of approximately $5 per new transacting active customer.
+        - Network effects of peer-to-peer transactions on the Cash App have allowed Square to maintain low customer acquisition costs of approximately $5 per new transacting active customer.

     - **Gross Profit per Customer**: Represents gross profit margin per new transacting active customer on the Cash App.

-        -In December 2020, GP per new transacting active customer reached $41, up approximately 70% YOY.
+        - In December 2020, GP per new transacting active customer reached $41, up approximately 70% YOY.

     - **Bitcoin Adoption**: Represents the total number of customers that have purchased or sold Bitcoin through the Cash App.

-        -In 2020, more than three million customers purchased or sold bitcoin on Cash App, and, in January 2021, more than one million customers purchased bitcoin for the first time.
+        - In 2020, more than three million customers purchased or sold bitcoin on Cash App, and, in January 2021, more than one million customers purchased bitcoin for the first time.

 2. **Seller Ecosystem**